Royal-Athena Galleries, Art of the Ancient World, vol. XIX (2008), p. 34, n°67.

 St Petersbourg, Eremitage,

-is antique, the golden frame was added in the 18th century.
-Acquired by the Eremitage
+The cameo is antique, the golden frame was added in the 18th century.
+Acquired

 London, British Museum, Room